bitcoinhealth/bitcoinhealth/README.md

 # New features in Dev.

-1. At leaset two nodes running on Amazon Web Services or Azure for high availability.
+1. At least two nodes running on Amazon Web Services or Azure for high availability.
 2. Integration on third party E-Commerce websites for ordering essential goods and services.
 3. Integration on ERP platforms for Hospitals.
 4. First cryptocurrency - blockchain to incorporate Quantum computing so that mining can be done on PC's as Quantum computing hardware/cloud offerings make their way to public domain.